nasa-gibs/onearth/src/mrfgen/README.md

 * colormap: The GIBS color map to be used if the MRF contains paletted PNGs ([example colormaps](https://gibs.earthdata.nasa.gov/colormaps/)).
 * mrf_z_levels: The maximum number of z levels for the final MRF.
 * mrf_z_key: The string key (e.g., time [YYYYMMDDhhmmss], elevation, band, style) used to map to a z level.
 See sample [here](../test/mrfgen_files/mrfgen_test_config4c.xml).
+* mrf_data_scale: Scale value for the input data.
+* mrf_data_offset: Offset value for the input data.
+* mrf_data_units: The unit of measurement for the input data.
+* quality_prec: The quality for JPEG (defaults to 80) or precision for LERC (defaults to 0.001).
+* source_url: The URL of the source data file,

 Let's modify the previous sample configuration to reproject the imagery into Web Mercator (EPSG:3857), generate a larger output size, and utilize a colormap: